Amelixx/Phoenix.js/README.md

 # Phoenix.js
 An easy to understand, disturbingly similar to discord.js API wrapper designed to work with [phoenix.amelix.xyz](https://phoenix.amelix.xyz), a chatting app I developed the API for.

-As I develop the API, you can expect this package to be completely up to date and contain all API features pretty much as soon as they get added.

 ## Links
 - [Website](https://phoenix.amelix.xyz)
 - [Phoenix Discord server](https://discord.gg/Px5bA8gfme)